i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/viva/preparation-of-the-viva-installation.md

 Migrate from the previous ITGS module
 -------------------------------------

-Already since i-doit pro in version 0.9.9-6 pro, a module for documenting IT baseline protection-relevant information has been included.
+Already since i-doit in version 0.9.9-6 pro, a module for documenting IT baseline protection-relevant information has been included.
 VIVA completely replaces it and extends it with numerous new functions.
 If documentation has already been carried out in the old module, this data can be transferred to VIVA without leaving any residues.

 Prepare migration
 -----------------